button-flip123/hosting_site/README.md

 ### This is my first school project

-HTML & CSS have been finished, next is JavaScript and PhP of NodeJS
+HTML & CSS have been finished, next is JavaScript and PhP or NodeJS